huntergps/handbook-docs/FuseJS/3 - Observables.md

 	friends.add('Gina');
 	Console.Log(friends.length); // prints 4

-See the full list of @(Members) to see what's possible with observable lists.
+See the full list of @(Observable.Members) to see what's possible with observable lists.

 #### Observable functions